Understanding Audit Legal Implications

 Successful Lawsuits Against Auditors

-In order for a third party or a client to successfully sue an auditor, it is not sufficient to just come up with some evidence and file a court case.
-The plaintiff must prove the following four criteria:
+In order for a third party or a client to successfully sue an auditor, the plaintiff must prove the following four criteria:

 - Auditor owed a duty of care to the plaintiff – There are few possible users that an auditor owes a duty of care to.
 The user must be a known or foreseeable user of the financial statements